-Basically, there are two inputs to the ALU: A and B. The A input provides variable operands, the B input provides variable operands, constants, and sign-extended operands.
-The A input always comes from the scratch pad register although it can be wire ORed with basic processor inputs from the scratch pad register and the processor status register (as shown by the dotted OR gates on the block diagram).
+The ALU A input provides variable operands; the B input provides variable operands, constants, and swapped and sign-extended byte operands.
+The A input usually comes from the Scratch Pad Register on the wire-ORed BUS RD lines (as shown by the dotted OR gates on the block diagram).
+The Processor Status Register of the basic machine and certain multiplexers with the KE11-E and KE11-F options are also connected to the A input.

-The B input comes from the B multiplexer (B MUX) which receives its input from either the B constants or the B register.
-The B register, in turn, receives its input from the D multiplexer which has four possible inputs.
+The B input comes from the B MUX which receives its input from either the B constants or the B Register.
+The B Register, in turn, receives its input from the D Multiplexer (D MUX) which has four possible inputs.
 Therefore, the B input to the ALU comes from a variety of sources with two levels of multiplexing.
 These various inputs are discussed in the following paragraphs.

-The four inputs to the D multiplexer are: Unibus data lines BUS D $\langle 15:00 \rangle$ (which permit the ALU to receive operands from other devices within the system), the buffered BUS RD $\langle 15:00 \rangle$ lines (which permits operands from the scratch pad register), the output of the D register (which is the output of the ALU and can permit the result of a previous arithmetic operation to be used as an operand), and the shifted output of the D register.
+The four inputs to the D MUX are: Unibus data lines BUS D (15:00), which permit the ALU to receive operands from other devices within the system; the buffered BUS RD (15:00) lines, which permit operands from the Scratch Pad Register; the output of the D Register, which is the output of the ALU and can permit the result of a previous arithmetic operation to be used as an operand; and the shifted output of the D Register.

-The desired D multiplexer output can be stored in the B register which in turn can be fed to the ALU by means of the B multiplexer.
-It should be noted that the buffered BUS RD signal can be fed through the D multiplexer into the B register.
-This data path is of special interest in the machine instruction for the register-to-register operations, where the B input of the ALU must come from the scratch pad register.
-For example, if both desired operands are stored in the scratch pad register, the first operand passes through the D multiplexer into the B register for storage.
-The second operand can then be fed to the A input of the ALU and the first operand fed to the B input by means of the B multiplexer.
+The desired D MUX output can be stored in the B Register, which, in turn, can be fed to the ALU by means of the B MUX.
+Note that the buffered BUS RD signal can be fed through the D MUX into the B Register.
+This data path is of special interest in the machine instruction for the register-to-register operations, where both the A and B inputs of the ALU must come from the Scratch Pad Register.
+For example, the first operand passes through the D MUX into the B Register for storage.
+The second operand can then be fed to the A input of the ALU, and the first operand fed to the B input by means of the B MUX.

-The B constants, which are applied through the B multiplexer to the ALU, provide elementary values (such as l_8 and 2_8) for incrementation or decrementation throughout machine operation.
-They also provide other values such as the switch register address, more complex constants such as trap vectors or masks for manipulating instruction offsets, and the conditional constants which are a function of machine status and jumper selection.
+The B constants, which are applied through the B MUX to the ALU, provide elementary values (such as $1_8$ and $2_8$ ) for incrementation or decrementation throughout machine operation.
+They also provide other values such as the Switch Register address, more complex constants such as trap vectors or masks for manipulating instruction offsets, and the conditional constants which are a function of machine status and jumper selection.

-The B input to the ALU can be either the B constants value or one of the four possible functions of the B register.
-The four B register functions are:
+The B input to the ALU can be either the B constants value or one of the four possible functions of the B Register.
+The four B Register functions are: